 Examples of Industry-Specific Modifiers

 - FDA Approved

 - Size L

-The idea behind using modifiers consists on being more specific about what the user is looking for, and presenting a relevant ad that links to the products the user is ready to buy.
+The idea behind using modifiers consists of being more specific about what the user is looking for and presenting a relevant ad that links to the products the user is ready to buy.